skykid17/attacks_on_RSA_d/README.md

   to Wiener's attack.
 - **Wiener's Attack Implementation**: Recover private keys from vulnerable RSA moduli using continued fractions.
-- **Boneh Durfee Attack Implementation**: Two polynomial time attacks on small secret exponent RSA.
-The attack works when d < N^0.292.
-The attack is based on lattice based Coppersmith's method to find short vectors.
-It reconstructs integer polynomials from the reduced basis (reconstruct_polynomials) and then finds small roots using algebraic solvers: pairwise gcds (find_roots_gcd) and Groebner‑basis elimination / univariate root finding (find_roots_groebner).
-  The quotient trick (pr.quotient(1 + xy - u) and later substituting u = 1 + xy)
-  is a linearization used in bivariate constructions (Herrmann & May style) to improve speed.
+- **Boneh-Durfee Attack Implementation**: Single streamlined pipeline that builds the Herrmann–May style lattice, reduces it with LLL, and then uses resultant elimination plus an Aberth–Ehrlich root search (all in pure Python) to recover the short secret exponent when `d < N^0.29`.
 - **Demonstration**: Example runs showing successful and failed attacks.

 ## Requirements
 - PyCryptodome
-- fpylll (A)
+- fpylll
-- SageMath (B)

-## Usage A
+## Usage
 Install dependencies with:
 ```
 conda create -n venv python=3.12 pycryptodome fpylll